Data Lab Management

 Overview

-The Data Lab Management page allows you to view and perform operations related your Data Lab projects and scheduled notebooks.
+The Data Lab Management page allows you to view and perform operations related to your Data Lab projects and scheduled notebooks.
 Access it by clicking your username in the Seeq header and selecting “Data Lab Management.”

 Navigate to the Data Lab Management Page